 Currently the most high profile case is Oracle v Google over specific Android patents.
 Although there is a large doubt as to whether the trial will go ahead on October 31st (because of an unrelated trial's postponement) many of the pre-trial formalities have happened and both sides have submitted their lists of witnesses.
 We now know that not only will Oracle's Larry Ellison and Google's Larry Page will take the stand but so will former Sun Microsystem's Eric Schmidt (now Google's Chairman), Scott McNealy and James Gosling, who is the inventor of one of the patents involved in the lawsuit.

 While the outcome of this trial is going to be important it isn't likely to have much of a long term impact on mobile development - as we've commented before it's mostly about money and either party can likely afford to pay up.
-Similarly with the many of the other large companies caught up in "Mobile Patent Nexus" illustrated in the Infographic.
+Similarly with the many of the other large companies caught up in "Mobile Patent Nexus".
 Huge amounts of money is going to lawyers rather than to developers, but companies are not going out of business.

 However it isn't just the big corporations that are involved and when small companies get caught up in lawsuits the consequences are much worse.
 Patent troll Lodsys, which holds four patents relating to in-app purchases, interactive online ads, online help and subscription renewals that it bought from the original inventor whose patent was granted in 1999, has been aggressively pursuing its rights in a way that has caused great concern in the ranks of mobile software developers.